 Over the 20 years that pool ionizers have been on the market, staining has been the number one concern.
 And rightly so – if you’re going to spend tens of thousands of dollars on a pool, the last thing you want is unsightly stains.

-Pool ionizers add minerals to the water to fight bacteria and algae.
+Pool ionizers add minerals to the water to assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants.
 Like anything dissolved in the water, they can become undissolved and collect on surfaces.
 Left unchecked, the undissolved minerals can stain.

 Why does staining happen?